 Instantly destroy all encryption keys and sensitive data with a simple gesture or button combination.

-• Triple power button tap • Custom gesture activation • Remote wipe capability • < 3 second destruction • Unrecoverable data loss
+• 5-finger triple-tap • Custom gesture activation • Remote wipe capability • Duress PIN (decoy Android VM) • < 2 second destruction • Nuclear Tamper Wipe (pre-boot) • Unrecoverable data loss

 Complete isolation of the cellular modem prevents baseband attacks and location tracking.